OptoCloud/GithubIsBroken/README.md

-# GitIsBroken
+# GithubIsBroken
-Showcase of bad things in git
+Showcase of bad things in github

 This is a commit done by Linus Torvalds